www.selwyngale.com handcrafted bespoke fine jewellery, made in Wales, UK

 Man Made diamonds - Information gathered from the Natural Diamond Council and pubished in journal of the British Jewellers Association

-Diamonds are increasingly being man made in laboritories with around 60% in India and China.
+Diamonds are increasingly being man made in laboratories with around 60% in India and China.
 They are indeed diamonds but they are not natural diamonds which have taken billions of years to develop in the earths crust.
 They are less expensive than natural diamonds.They can be produced in weeks but require a huge amount of energy in their production.
-Claims of sustainability can be questioned particularly if the energy comes from coal fired powerstaions.
-All laboritory grown diamonds can be detected using professional verification instruments.Laboritory grown diamonds have experienced significant price deprecition in recent years.
-From 2016 to 2023 the average price of a 1ct to 1.5ct diamond has decreased by 74%.
+Claims of sustainability can be questioned particularly if the energy comes from coal fired power staions.
+All laboratory grown diamonds can be detected using professional verification instruments.Laboratory grown diamonds have experienced significant price depreciation in recent years.
+From 2016 to 2023 the average price of a 1ct to 1.5ct diamonds has decreased by 74%.

 The message has to be buyer beware and always seek a diamond testing report.